mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 Kipnu struggled to break free, but was not in a position to do so.
 He dropped the dagger, sensing that it was his only way out of this situation, and Shinna kicked it aside.

 "The underworld is the only way Casra will survive," Shinna said.
+"You can either help me or stand back."

-Thi let go of him, and went back to picking up Casra.
+Thi let go of him, and went back to Casra.

 "Why are you helping hae all of a sudden?"